-Jones was the representative for Alabama’s 5th congressional district and was a Democrat.
+Jones was the representative for Alabama’s 5th congressional district as a Democrat.
 He served from 1973 to 1976.

 He was previously the representative for Alabama’s 8th congressional district as a Democrat from 1965 to 1972; the representative for Alabama’s at-large district as a Democrat from 1963 to 1964; and the representative for Alabama’s 8th congressional district as a Democrat from 1947 to 1962.

 Jones is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Jones sponsored and cosponsored from Jan 3, 1973 to Oct 1, 1976.
 See full analysis methodology.